wannoye/UC-Enrollment-Samples/README.md

 This is a collection of scripting samples written to audit and assist in the enrollment process for Unified Communications devices.

-## "endpoint_audit.sh" Bash Script:
+## "endpoint_audit.sh" Bash Script

-Script created for auditing Cisco video endpoints before enrollment.
+Created to audit Cisco video endpoints prior to enrollment.<br/>
-Script status is printed to the terminal, output data is parsed and saved in a .csv file.
+Script status is printed to the terminal, output data is parsed and saved in a .csv file.<br/>
 The following checks are performed:
 - Confirm Hostname & IP
 - ICMP